dennypage/mdns-bridge/README.md

 | PX      |  26  | No longer used            |
 | KX      |  36  | Key exchange              |

-If anyone knows of an existing use for any of these types, please create an issue describing the use case.
+**If anyone encounters an existing use case for an unsupported mDNS type, please create an issue describing the situation.**